-If you are trying to set up an electricity or gas account at a new address and you owe the company money, you may have to sign a "Cromwell Waiver," which states that you are still responsible for the prior bills and that your new service can be terminated if you fail to pay them.
+If you are trying to set up an electricity or gas account at a new address and you owe the company money, you may have to sign a "Cromwell Waiver" (some companies do not have a particular name for the form) which states that you are still responsible for the prior bills and that your new service can be terminated if you fail to pay them.
 You must then set up a payment plan for paying off the old arrearage.
 The company will often require that you pay half of the arrearage up-front.
 If you cannot do this and cannot get the company to agree to a different arrangement, call the DPU for assistance.
 For more information, see the section in this chapter called Your Right to Obtain Service.